robisim74/AngularSPAWebAPI/EXPLANATION.md

     });
 ```
-angular2-jwt also provides some very useful helpers, as _decodeToken_ method to decode the token,
-and _tokenNotExpired_ method to check the expiration of the token.

 ### Building the Angular 2 app with AoT compilation & webpack
 For production, we build the Angular 2 app through [ngc compiler](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) & webpack.